scolon7251/GettingAndCleaningData/README.md

 	-I first put all of the names within "features.txt" file into one object; I then  use the "colnames" function to rename all of the variables.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject -Using functions from the "dplyr" package, I first perform a "group_by" on the "subject" and "activity" variables.
 Next, I apply a "summarise_each" passing in the mean function on the resulting data set.

+For descriptions of the variables and the method of data collection, please consult the "Codebook"